dottxt-ai/outlines/docs/blog/posts/roadmap-2024.md

 *Outlines currently differentiates itself* from other libraries with its efficient JSON- and regex- constrained generation.
 A user-facing interface for grammar-guided generation (it had been hidden in the repository) was also recently added.
 But there is much more we can do along these lines.
 In 2024 will we will keep pushing in the direction of more accurate, faster constrained generation.

-Outlines also supports many models providers: `transformers`, `autoawq`, `autogptq`, `mamba`, `llama.cpp` and `exllama2`.
+Outlines also supports many models providers: `transformers`, `mamba`, `llama.cpp` and `exllama2`.
 Those *integrations represent a lot of maintenance*, and we will need to simplify them.
 For instance, `transformers` now supports quantized models, and we will soon deprecate the support for `autoawq` and `autogptq`.
 Thanks to a refactor of the library, it is now possible to use our constrained generation method by using logits processor with all other libraries, except `mamba`.
 We will look for libraries that provide state-space models and allow to pass a logits processor during inference.
 We will interface with `llama.cpp` and `exllama2` using logits processors.

 *We would like expand our work to the whole sampling layer*, and add new sampling methods that should make guided generation more accurate.
 This means we will keep the `transformers` integration as it is today and will expand our text generation logic around this library.